The early stages of business can feel like such a slog.

 Do you believe that you have a skill, knowledge, or expertise that others can benefit from?

 My guess is that your answer is probably “yes.”
 Otherwise, you wouldn’t be feeling called to share your gift(s).
-You wouldn’t even be reading this email in the first place.
+You wouldn’t even be reading this blog post in the first place.

 But here’s where most people slide into incorrect thinking: When they find it hard to market themselves, or that clients don’t come as quickly as they’d like, they start to believe it’s because they’re NOT good at what they do.
 That what they offer ISN’T valuable.